Plazmaz/go-home/README.md

 # Go Home

 Code for cracking the seed of Go's default `random.Source`.
+This is very messy, and likely won't be maintained much, but I will accept PRs and feedback.

 # Layout